-Beach House is a film about a unique example of rural modernism, built on the UK coast of Suffolk by architect John Penn.
-Penn was an architect, painter, musician and poet whose nine houses in East Suffolk are all built with uncompromising symmetry adhering to the points of the compass in their positioning in the landscape they use a limited language of materials and form that were influenced by his time spent working in California with Richard Neutra.
-They are Californian modernist pavilions in the Suffolk landscape.
+Beach House takes as its subject a unique example of rural modernist housing built on the Suffolk coast in Britain by the architect John Penn.
+As well as an architect, Penn was a keen painter, sculptor, jazz musician and poet.
+Beach House – Penn's own home – is one of nine houses he built across east Suffolk between 1962 and 1971, each of which features designs of uncompromising symmetry, adhering to the points of the compass in their positioning in the landscape.
+Beach House is by far Penn’s most uncompromising design.
+Using a limited language of materials and form, they were deeply influenced by the time Penn spent working in California with Richard Neutra, and might be regarded as Californian modernist pavilions in the vernacular Suffolk landscape.

-Beach House is John Penn’s most uncompromising design in terms of idea as form.
-The film combines an archive film made by Penn himself on completion of the house with experimental sound recordings made during the same period and material recently filmed in the house to explore a convergence of filmic and architectural language and allow the viewer to piece together Beach House in its past and present forms.
+The film Beach House combines archival 16mm film shot by Penn himself on completion of the house alongside his experimental sound recordings made during the same period and material shot in the house over the duration of a year in 2015 to explore a convergence of filmic and architectural language.
+Together, the material is a compelling invitation to the viewer to piece together Beach House in its past and present forms.